 - Vertical spa with shower heads and body jets

-Summary: This large suite on the third floor of the house was unfinished storage space for more than a century.
+Summary: The most exceptional room at the inn.
+Located on the third floor of the house, it was used simply as storage space for more than a century.
 Construction on the room began in 2015.
 Floored in oak, the bedroom has a large sleigh-style king bed, two nightstands, a seating area, and an internet-connected Roku television with Netflix and standard cable programming.
 There's a custom split queen bed under the east gable that can be made up as a single queen or two twins that split apart.
-The bathroom has a heated marble tile floor, water closet, double-sink marble vanity, clawfoot slipper tub, and a vertical spa set under the west gable with two shower heads and four body jets.
+The bathroom may be the most luxurious guest bath available in Deadwood: it has a heated marble tile floor, water closet, double-sink marble vanity, clawfoot slipper tub, and a vertical spa set under the west gable with two shower heads and four body jets.

 Groups: This room can be paired with the Music Room across the hall, covering the entire third floor.
 There's enough space between the two rooms for six to eight guests.

 Light: The small window in the east-facing gable gets direct sunlight early in the morning, but it disappears by mid-day.
 The view looks toward the uphill side of the neighborhood and the surrounding forest.
 The window can be opened, and has a retractable pull-down screen.
 The small window in the west-facing gable in the bathroom gets direct sunlight in the late afternoon until sunset, which makes for romantic lighting for late-day showers.
-Though the glass is frosted, the window can be opened: the view looks toward the town of Lead and the Yates Shaft Headframe (which provides elevator access to the former Homestake Gold Mine and current Sanford Underground Research Facility).
 The French windows in the main bedroom space are north-facing, and overlook downtown Deadwood.
 While trees and foliage block much of the original view, the green roof and cupola of the 1908 Lawrence County Courthouse is clearly visible.
 These windows get direct light in the late afternoon and evening as the sun sets.